PelionIoT/nanostack-border-router/README.md

 When using the autonomous mode in the 6LoWPAN ND configuration, you can set the `prefix-from-backhaul` option to `true` to use the same backhaul prefix on the mesh network side as well.
 This allows the mesh nodes to be directly connectable from the outside of the mesh network.
 In the Thread network, it is enough that `backhaul-dynamic-bootstrap` is set to true.

 #### Note on the SLIP backhaul driver

-If you are using a K64F board, you need to use the UART1 serial line of the board with the SLIP driver.
+If you are using a K64F board, use the UART1 serial line of the board with the SLIP driver.
 See the `pins` section in the [mbed_app.json](./mbed_app.json) configuration file.
 To use a different UART line, replace the `SERIAL_TX` and `SERIAL_RX` values with correct TX/RX pin names.

-If you wish to use the hardware flow control, set the configuration field `slip_hw_flow_control` to true.
+To use the hardware flow control, set the configuration field `slip_hw_flow_control` to true.
 By default, it is set to false.
-Before using hardware flow control, make sure that the other end of your SLIP interface can handle the flow control.
+Before using hardware flow control, make sure the other end of your SLIP interface can handle the flow control.

 For the pin names of your desired UART line, refer to your development board's documentation.